wechaty/docusaurus/docusaurus/docs/specs/puppet.md

 Here are the details:

 1. Wechaty Puppet is designed to emit at least one event in 60 seconds.
 If we do not have any events to emit, then we need to emit a `heartbeat` event so that it can prove itself as alive and healthy.
-See: <https://github.com/wechaty/wechaty-puppet/blob/bab9e29c088c33fa8bc6e148d9bdadbd453fd138/src/puppet.ts#L253-L254>
+[See](https://github.com/wechaty/wechaty-puppet/blob/bab9e29c088c33fa8bc6e148d9bdadbd453fd138/src/puppet.ts#L253-L254)
 2. It seems that the PadLocal does not have any `heartbeat` event to emit when there are no other events, so if your bot idle for more than 60 seconds, then the Wechaty Puppet system will think the puppet provider is dead, so it will call `reset` to try to recover the puppet.

 A leaking of `heartbeat` example logs: